numaproj/numaflow/docs/user-guide/sdks/compatibility.md

 # SDK Compatibility

 SDK and Numaflow compatibility version matrix.
 Please refer to features matrix in [SDK Features](./features.md) for the features supported by each SDK version.

-Numaflow ensures backwards compatibility for SDKs.
-SDKs are expected to work with the current and previous minor versions of Numaflow.
+Numaflow ensures at least one version backward compatibility for SDKs, i.e., SDKs are expected to work with the current and previous version of Numaflow.

-To upgrade SDKs, first upgrade Numaflow to the latest version supported by the SDK, then upgrade the SDKs.
-If your SDK and Numaflow versions are a couple of versions apart, you may need to upgrade Numaflow multiple times to reach the latest version supported by the SDK.
+To upgrade SDKs, first upgrade Numaflow to the latest version supported by the SDK, then upgrade the SDK.

+**NOTE**: If your Numaflow version (and your SDK) are quite old, to upgrade to the latest SDK, you may need to upgrade Numaflow (and SDK) multiple times to reach the latest version.

 (● - Released, ○ - Future Release)